Harbor Defenses of Boston: Present

 As of 2016, the Boston-area forts run the gamut from good preservation to total demolition.
 Fort Independence is the most accessible and among the best-preserved, and is a public park with guided tours in the summer.
 It's one of the few well-preserved forts in the area with road access.
 The former East Point Military Reservation in Nahant is now the Marine Science Center of Northeastern University and is publicly accessible by road.
 The 16-inch battery in particular can be seen easily, thanks to a berm in front of it that was part of the later Nike missile site.
 Also in Nahant, Fort Ruckman is partly buried but still visible.
 Fort Banks in Winthrop is partly buried, but is sometimes open for events such as a Halloween haunted fort.
 Fort Heath in Winthrop is totally demolished and buried.
 Almost all of the forts on the harbor islands are part of the Boston Harbor Islands National Recreation Area, with a ferry system that provides access to most of the islands, except in winter.
 Fort Warren on George's Island is very well-preserved with guided tours that allow access to most of the fort.
 It's a rare example of an older fort with Endicott batteries added to it.
 Fort Standish on Lovells Island and Fort Andrews on Peddocks Island are also accessible by ferry.
 Fort Strong is not accessible; the bridge to Long Island was demolished in 2014 due to safety concerns, and as of 2016 there are no public activities on the island.
-Fort Revere in Hull (on the mainland) is preserved as Fort Revere Park; the 6-inch batteries are well-preserved but only traces remain of the Revolutionary War fort and nothing remains of the other Endicott batteries.
+Fort Revere in Hull (on the mainland) is preserved as Fort Revere Park; the 6-inch batteries are well-preserved but only traces remain of the Revolutionary War fort and the other Endicott Batteries were buried in the 1970s.
 Fort Duvall on Spinnaker Island has been partly built on as part of a gated community, probably with no public access; one 16-inch emplacement is still visible.
 Fort Dawes was completely demolished to make room for the Deer Island Waste Water Treatment Plant.
 The former Fourth Cliff Military Reservation in Scituate is now an Air Force recreation area with some public access; the World War II 6-inch battery and some fire control towers remain.
 There are numerous other fire control towers in the Boston area, mostly privately owned, with a few at Cape Ann as well.